 1. Chihuahua & Dachshund mix (AKA Chiweenie)

 The Chiweenie is a small dog breed that’s mixed with the Chihuahua and the Dachshund.
 Depending on which parent the pup takes after, the Chiweenie can have a long or a short coat.

 These mutts are just about as cute as can be.
-Crossed between a Dachshund and a Corgi, the Dorgi is friendly, social, and loyal to their humans.
+Crossed between a Dachshund and a Corgi, the Dorgi is friendly, social, and loyal to its humans.

-They have a plump, long body from both sides of their parents as well as short legs.
+They have plump, long bodies from both sides of their parents as well as short legs.
 The coat length is medium with low shedding.
 This small dog will be a great addition to any home.

 The Dox-Bull, also known as the Pitwee or Doxiebull, is another adorable crossbreed that will fit well in any home.